School Climate

 5. Co-create a map for reaching your goals.
 Engage youth, families, school staff, and community partners to achieve clear climate goals in ways that align with community values and practices.

 6. Celebrate successes.
-School climate is never just a one-and-done, but if you worked on your school climate goals and had some successes, celebrate on-line, in-person, and at community events.
+School climate is never just a one-and-done, but if you worked on your school climate goals and had some successes, celebrate online, in-person, and at community events.

 7. Share your resources.
 AASB has a platform, the Alaska Playbook, to share strategies to build and improve school climate.
 This is available through AASB’s School Climate & Connectedness Survey Platform.